-Making molletes has never been easier!
-A classic recipe for breakfast or for an afternoon snack, this authentic recipe for Mexican molletes pairs perfectly with a hot cup of coffee or cafe con leche.
+Authentic Mexican Molletes Recipe: A classic recipe for breakfast or afternoon snack, this easy recipe pairs perfectly with a hot cup of coffee or cafe con leche.
 You can add some variety of toppings to the molletes with salsas, cheese, and different protein choices.

-My hometown has a historic downtown where some of the old Café’s from my school days are still open after many years of serving the local community.
-After my recent trip back home and being able to visit a cafe for a quick coffee date with some friends, I was really craving some molettes at home.
+My hometown has a historic downtown where some old Café from my school days are still open after many years of serving the local community.
+After my recent trip back home and being able to visit a Cafe for a quick coffee date with some friends, I was craving some molletes at home.